pragatheeswarans/questionnaire-demo/README.md

 ### Deploying

-The demo is deployed in a separate public repo (to use Github Pages) [here](https://github.com/pragatheeswarans/demo/).
+The demo is deployed using Github Pages from a separate branch.
-Since this is deployed using Github Pages, only index route will be loaded.
+Because of this, only index route will be loaded.
 Refreshing the app with a different route will result in 404.
 Although this will work well is localhost or if hosted in a domain.

 ## Further Reading / Useful Links